 4. Many People Walk Barefoot

 This is one of the most surprising — and delightful — things I’ve seen around the country.
 Traveling the globe, and growing up in New York City, I associated bare feet with poverty or beach time.
 In New Zealand, it’s how people connect with nature.
 From the time they can walk, they do so without shoes.
 You’ll see people walking barefoot in supermarkets and around town, but mostly, you’ll see them in nature.
-I don’t have the thick skin they do, but I have enjoyed nature walks in my bare feet, and it felt superbly scandalous shedding my shoes to buy groceries.
+I don’t have the thick skin they do, but I enjoyed nature walks in my bare feet, and it felt superbly scandalous shedding my shoes to buy groceries.
 It’s a connection I haven’t had a lot in my life, and I am so grateful for it.
 When you come here, try to ditch your shoes as much as possible.

 5. They Take Nature Seriously

 On the subject of nature, New Zealand respects it more than most places I’ve been.
 Plastic bags have been gone for ages.
 (If you forget to bring a tote to the supermarket, you can buy paper or cloth bags only.)
-Almost every home has compost, recycling is essential, and most people I’ve met have at least a small garden where they grow their own food.
+Almost every home has compost, recycling is essential, and most people I met have at least a small garden where they grow their own food.
 In fact, if you don’t treat the land with respect, you could be expelled — like these tourists were for littering, among other offenses.

 6. Maori Are An Integral Part Of The Culture

-I have loved meeting the Maori of New Zealand.
+I loved meeting the Maori of New Zealand.
 The first things you’ll notice, perhaps, are their beautiful tattoos.
 Women sometimes have one on their chin, and men sometimes have a full-face tattoo known as a ta moko.
 The designs are specific to the tribes they descend from and represent their ancestry as well as their present families.

 I highly recommend speaking with the Maori to learn about their culture.
 Consider venturing to Waitangi to learn about how New Zealand came to be.
 The country is in the process of making amends to the true founders of New Zealand, and while not everything is perfect, I think New Zealand is far ahead of the world in their efforts and sensitivities.